valcioffi/ml-language-support/README.md

 # ML/SML Language Support

-"ML/SML Language Support" is a Visual Studio Code extension for ML and Standard ML.
+**ML/SML Language Support** is a Visual Studio Code extension for ML and Standard ML.

 ## Features